TimHessels/WaporTranslator/README.md

 ### <a name="chapter5_1_2"></a>Step 2: Run installation file

 This method can only be performed if Anaconda is installed.
 Otherwise the installation has to be done manually as described in the [manual installation](#chapter5_2).
 Open the windowsOS.yml file (located in the WaporTranslator folder) in a text editor program and change the last line defining the path to the location of Anaconda on your operating system.
-The default is set on C:\Username\Anaconda3\envs\env_waportranslator, but replace the 'Username' with the location of your $HOME folder where Anaconda3 folder is located (leave Anaconda3\envs\env_waportranslator on the end of this line).
+The default is set on C:\Username\Anaconda3\envs\env_waportranslator, do not forget to replace the 'Username' with the location of your $HOME folder where Anaconda3 folder is located (leave Anaconda3\envs\env_waportranslator on the end of this line).

 If you forgot the $HOME folder, you can search by opening the Command Prompt and type: